neoforged/NeoForge/docs/README.md

 [See the "Getting Started" section in the NeoForged Documentation][Getting-Started].

+### Contribute to NeoForge

+If you wish to actually inspect NeoForge, submit PRs or otherwise work with NeoForge itself, you're in the right place!

 ### Pull requests

 Please read the contributing guidelines found [here][Contributing] before making a pull request.

 ### Contributor License Agreement
-We require all contributors to acknowledge the [Neoforged Contributor License Agreement][CLA].
+We require all contributors to acknowledge the [NeoForged Contributor License Agreement][CLA].
 Please ensure you have a valid email address associated with your GitHub account to do this.
 If you have previously signed it, you should be OK.